Solve your organization’s problems by looking outside your organization

 Strategic problem solving is a key element in innovation and vital to an organization’s success and growth.
-Open innovation is a strategy that suggests the best ideas, solutions, and people necessary to solve your organization’s difficult problems may come from outside your company entirely.
+Open innovation is a strategy for innovation management that suggests the best ideas and people necessary to solve your organization’s difficult problems may come from outside your company entirely.
 Through open innovation, organizations can connect with talented people and breakthrough ideas from across the globe.
 Whether you’re developing a new product, responding to the changing workforce, or simply looking for new ideas, you can use open innovation to find answers and solutions in areas you didn’t expect.

 Your next big idea might come from where you least expect it.
 Don’t think behind closed doors.
 Let open innovation in.

-- Understand the concept of open innovation and how it works
+- Articulate the concept of open innovation and how it works

-- Analyze the types of problems that can be solved with open innovation and how to decouple problems from solutions
+- Identify the types of problems that can be solved with open innovation and how to decouple problems from solutions

-- Identify and understand the challenges and ethical considerations of open innovation, such as intellectual property rights
+- Recognize the challenges and ethical considerations of open innovation, such as intellectual property rights

-- Match your business problem to the right approach, contests, crowdsourcing, collaborative communities, or online labor market
+- Match your business problem to the right open innovation strategy, including: contests, idea crowdsourcing, collaborative communities, or online labor market

 - Implement an open innovation strategy in your organization, including how to identify and access outside resources, helping you stay ahead of the competition